Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-scroll-interactions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You have several options for managing Prerendering scroll synthetic interactions.
+You have several options for managing Prerendering scroll synthetic interaction policies.

 - **Synthetic Interactions tab** - You can view synthetic interactions for an origin on the Synthetic Interactions tab in the web console.
   ![Prerendering Synthetic Interactions Tab - Scroll](/img/prerendering/synthetic-interactions-scroll.png)
 - **REST API** - Macrometa provides several API calls that allow you to view metrics for an origin.
 You can also sort and set any time frame that you need.

-## View Scroll Synthetic Interactions
+## View Scroll Policies

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-Follow these instructions to view scroll interactions in the web console.
+Follow these instructions to view scroll policies in the web console.

 1. Log in to your Prerendering dashboard.
 2. Click **Synthetic Interactions**.
-3. Select an origin to view scroll synthetic interactions for.
+3. Select an origin to view scroll policies for.
-4. Click to expand **Scroll** to view interactions.
+4. Click to expand **Scroll** to view existing policies.

 </TabItem>
 <TabItem value="api" label="REST API">